wstalcup/wstalcup.github.io/Chapter-22-The-Kindling.md

 “Pa always said that half of the effort of chores was finding the easiest one to do.
 And I knew from yesterday that there’s a shortage on spades,” Pike said, “Besides, without Sprout, here, I’d not be halfway done.”

 “Happy to be of service,” Sycamore said as he sat down in a heap next to Pike.
 It was the second evening of their northward march and Sycamore had already grown sick of not having anything to do.
+It would be two more days before the other Heartwood folk and he split off, and he did not have the patience to idle away two move evenings.
 His attendants refused any offer for help, so he found himself looking for work among his friends.

 “Pike, quit lounging and help Lupin, or I’ll tan your hide,” Marrow barked as he and Granite joined them after pitching their own tent.